-The talent turnover within each job industry ranges widely, yet it is no secret that the retail industry is where the highest levels of staff turnover lies.
+The talent turnover within each job industry ranges widely, yet it is no secret that the retail industry is where the highest levels of staff turnover lie.

 Andrea Cartwright, Director of HR at SuperGroup has identified that there is a need to define the strategic aims of the business and work out which departments HR needs to focus their attention mainly on, and where they can afford to invest less.

 Her observation comes after the launch of Hay Group’s HR Blueprint.
-The concept is based on reshaping how companies are structured, managed, their motivations and perceptions of the work organisation that employ them.
-Companies that use the blueprint will be able to create a summary illustrating the current and desired position for the organisation.
-They will then be able to print, save and email the final blueprint to the team or group individuals within the organisation.
+The concept is based on reshaping how companies are structured, managed, their motivations and perceptions of the work organization that employs them.
+Companies that use the blueprint will be able to create a summary illustrating the current and desired position for the organization.
+They will then be able to print, save and email the final blueprint to the team or group individuals within the organization.

-In a nutshell the Blueprint has been produced to help HR evolve.
+In a nutshell, the Blueprint has been produced to help HR evolve.
 Essentially the Blueprint will provide professionals a way to create a framework for future HR strategies that are intrinsically linked to business goals.
-The reasoning behind the launch of the Hay Group HR Blueprint is a response to six converging megatrends that are reshaping how companies nowadays are structured and managed, the jobs people do, their motivations and their perceptions of work, globalisation for example the environmental crisis and the change in technological convergence.
-These megatrends add pressure to a companies HR team to provide vital insights and directions to leaders and support organisations in achieving strategic goals.
+The reasoning behind the launch of the Hay Group HR Blueprint is a response to six converging megatrends that are reshaping how companies nowadays are structured and managed, the jobs people do, their motivations and their perceptions of work, globalization, for example, the environmental crisis and the change in technological convergence.
+These megatrends add pressure to a companies HR team to provide vital insights and directions to leaders and support organizations in achieving strategic goals.

 This new service will enable professionals to go back to basics and assess where they can offer a lean service and where to invest in areas that will make a difference.
 A study of HR leaders showed that the majority of professionals rated the HR practices within their organization as ‘Progressing’ and felt more focus and investment was needed across almost all functional areas.